ivanczar/ivanczar/README.md

 <br/>
 <br/>
 <p>
-  I'm a Full Stack developer (with a lean towards backend) with industry experience building web applications in an agile environment.
-I specialize in TypeScript but also have experience working with Java and Python.
+  I'm a Full Stack developer (with a preference for backend) with industry experience building web apps in an agile environment.
+I specialize in TypeScript but also have experience working with PHP, Java, and Python.
 I take pride in writing scaleable and maintaineable code by implementing appropriate architectural patterns and following best practices.
 </p>